 - There are two definitions for sound: the first one is based on physics and describes vibrations that propagate in the form of audible pressure waves through a medium (gas, liquid, solid).
-The second is based on the perception through the hearing mechanism, that is, as a sensation. - Physics of Sound: soundwaves are generated by a source, for instance vibrations of a speaker, and traverse a media as wave with a specific wavelength λ (or frequency f), pressure p (amplitude or intensity, measured in decibel), speed v, and direction \vec{x} .
-Note that sounds only travel if a medium exist but not in vacuum.
-The particles of the medium locally vibrate but do not travel with the wave. - The human ear perceives frequencies between 20Hz and 20kHz, corresponding to sound waves of length 17m and 17mm in air at standard conditions, respectively.
+The second is based on the perception through the hearing mechanism, that is, as a sensation. - Physics of Sound soundwaves are generated by a source, for instance vibrations of a spectry and traverse a media as wave with a specific wavelength λ (or frequency f), pressure p (and itude or intensity, measured in decide) speed v, and direction \vec{x} . - The human ear perceives frequencies between 20Hz and 20kHz, corresponding to sound waves of length 17m and 17mm in air at standard conditions, respectively.
 The relationship between wavelength and frequency is given by the speed of the wave: $\lambda \cdot f = v$. - The speed of sound waves depend on the medium: in air under standard conditions, sound travels with $v = 331 + 0.6 \cdot T$ m/s with T the temperature in Celsius.
 In water, sound travels much faster at speeds of about v = 1482 m/s.
 In solids, speeds are even higher ranging from v = 4000 m/s in wood up to v = 12,000 m/s in diamonds. - Sound travels in concentric waves that can be reflected, refracted (when passing from one medium to another), and attenuated (gradual loss of intensity as the wave travels).
-With the physic properties, it is possible to locate the source of the sound (or most recent reflection point). - Sound pressure is the difference between the local pressure in the medium and the pressure of the wave.
-It is often expressed as decibel: $L_p = 20 \cdot \log{10}(p/p{ref})$ with p the sound pressure and p{ref} the reference pressure (20 μ Pa in air).
-The factor 20 (and not 10) is because we compare squares of pressures; with the logarithm, this adds and extra factor of 2.
-The logarithmic scale is necessary due to the wide dynamic range of perception.
-0 dB is the auditory threshold and sounds above 120 dB may cause permanent hearing loss.
+With the physic properties, it is possible to locate the source of the sound (or most recent reflection point). - Sound pressure is the difference between local pressure and pressure of wave decibel: $L_p = 20 \cdot \log{10}(p/p{ref})$ with the logarithm, this adds and extra factor of 2.
+The logarithmic scale is necessary due to the vide dynamic range of present 0 dB is the auditory threshold adds above 120 dB may cause permanent hearing loss.